 - Timeout fallback — when your service is slow or down, the engine uses

-auth.tokenshould be loaded from your secrets manager, not the model config JSON.
+authConfig.bearerToken) or API-key value (authConfig.apiKeyValue) should be loaded from your secrets manager, not pasted into the model config JSON.
 Use the secrets-resolver pattern for any production deployment. - Network reliability — TCP timeouts at TLS handshake, DNS flakiness, network partitions.
-Configure retries on the calling side (engine has a 1-attempt default; raise via
+The engine makes a single attempt with no built-in retry: any failure or timeout (enforced by

-retries: 2in config) or accept the fallback. - Schema drift — if you rename fields in your service response, the
+AbortControllerattimeoutMs) resolves tofallbackScorefor every candidate.
+Add retry or hedging in front of your service if you need it. - Schema drift — if you rename fields in your service response, the

 responseMappingpath stops resolving.
 Pin the schema; version-check on every response. - Async via